Permit Fact Sheet

 1. What are MassDEP’s notification requirements for construction or demolition of a building?

 In accordance with 310 CMR 7.09, MassDEP requires notification 10 working days before the start of construction or demolition of a building.
 This notification requirement is designed to protect public health and the environment by ensuring that the release of dust or other potentially hazardous air pollutants to the ambient air will be prevented.
 Please note that “working days” are Monday through Friday and do not include Saturdays, Sundays or holidays.

-Under the federal Asbestos National Emission Standards for Hazardous Air Pollutants (NESHAP), the U.S. Environmental Protection Agency (EPA) also requires notification of demolition of a building.
+Under the federal Asbestos National Emission Standards for Hazardous Air Pollutants (NESHAP), the U.S. Environmental Protection Agency (EPA) also requires notification of demolition of a building except a residential structure with less than four (4) units.
 Notification to MassDEP of your demolition project will satisfy the federal requirement; you do not need to file a separate notification with EPA.

 2. Who must notify?

 3. Is there a specific notification form?

 Yes.
-Notification must be made using MassDEP's BWP AQ 06 Notification Prior to Construction or Demolition form, which can be found above.
+Notification must be made using the MassDEP BWP AQ 06 Notification Prior to Construction or Demolition form, which is available at: Asbestos & Construction/Demolition Notifications

-4. How do I submit the Construction/Demolition Notification Form?
+4. How do I submit the Construction/Demolition Notification Form and fee?

 - If you have not already done so, register online with eDEP Online Filing .
 Select “New User” and complete the required steps.
 It should take no more than five minutes to complete the registration process, and you can begin online filing of your notifications right away.